pmcgrath/pmcgrath.github.com/_posts/2015-03-19-getting-started-with-clojure.markdown

 - We have added an extra leiningen plugin lein-ring v0.8.13
 - We have added an extra ring attribute indicating the handler to use - this will be the entry point for the app.

+Ring is the Clojure equivalent of [Rack](http://rack.github.io/) for Ruby or [OWIN](http://owin.org/) for .NET.
+Ring provides a minimal interface between webservers and web application frameworks or implementations.

 Alter the src/helloweb/core.clj as follows